prayatna-jain/easy-flows/README.md

 }
 ```

-This unit of work prints a given message to the standard output.
+This unit of action prints a given message to the standard output.
 Now let's suppose we want to create the following workflow:

 1. print "foo" three times
 2. then print "hello" and "world" in parallel